karen portrait circle

 (Note: I may earn a small commission if you make a purchase through the links below, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!)

-Here are several popular, guided, beer-tasting tours to check out:
+Here is a popular, guided, beer-tasting tour to check out:

 Sonoma County Beer & Wine tour.
 Make a day of it and go farther afield to explore the wine and beer of Sonoma County.
 Do wine and beer tasting at some famous venues with a small group.
 Full day tour, group rates.
 Hotel pickup.